rhiaro/Social-APIs-Brainstorming/socialapi.md

   * which MAY be embedded in a HTML representation of the object or objects;
   * **TODO:** limit/paging

+Each stream must have a globally unique identifier (HTTP URI) and MAY be of type ActivityStreams `Collection`.
 Each object in a stream MUST have a globally unique identifier (HTTP URI) in the `@id` property, and MAY contain only this identifier, which can be dereferenced to retrieve all properties of an object.

 <div class="issue">